le0m/led-matrix/README.md

 - setting for map remote API pull time (15m, 30m, 1h)
 - support PNG
 - consolidate requests from web UI
+- reduce heap usage (close and open "modes" when rotating?)
+- replace `WiFiClient` with `WiFiClientSecure` to support HTTPS (it currently does not have enough free heap for SSL stuff)
+- map:
-- implement map zoom (need scaling on esp32)
+    - zoom (need scaling on esp32)
-- implement other position centering methods (center on point, use a margin to move the view before the position reaches the panel border, ...)
+    - other position centering methods (center on point, use a margin to move the view before the position reaches the panel border, ...)
+    - store previous positions and show route